This blog may contain affiliate links. Read our disclosure policy for more info.

 4. The O Circuit (8-Day Hike)

 Wanting to level up your experience, and even 5 days doesn’t feel like enough?
-You’re in luck because this O Circuit Tour is an 8-day hike that is similarly inclusive and takes you all around one of the most famous hiking circuits with the added advantage of a guided tour.
+You’re in luck because this O Circuit Tour is a 9-day hike that is similarly inclusive and takes you all around one of the most famous hiking circuits with the added advantage of a guided tour.

 Like the W Trek, there are 2 options for lodging: